xPsyBit/Cece-Deathnote/README.md

-# Cece-Deathnote
+# Cede-Deathnote
-A Deathnote website which outline Cece and Me
+A Deathnote website which outline Cede and Me